impaler/blog/posts/ssh-host-config.md

     IdentityFile ~/.ssh/github
 ```

-The configuration is simple yml where you can specify configuration by `Host`.
-This Host key name is acts as the alias for your ssh commands and those used by git.
-For example to clone a gitlab project you can now use this:
+The configuration is simple yml where you can specify options by each ssh `Host` you are connecting to.
+This `Host` name acts as an alias for your ssh commands, git will also use these alias'.
+For example, to clone a gitlab project you can now use this:

 ```shell
 git clone gitlab:gitlab-org/gitlab-project.git